-The cheer and hip hop team are two squads that perform at LHMS basketball games.
+The Cougar Squad Cheer Team perform at LHMS basketball games.
 We also participate in the Lakeland and Mulberry Christmas parades.
-This year is our first year implementing a cheer team.
 We are very excited to cheer our teams to victory.
 We also participate in Downtown Lakeland’s First Fridays.
-Last year we won 1st place in the Hip Hop for Health dance competition.

 Auditions are held in August/September.

 HOSA-Future Health Professionals , formerly known as Health Occupations Students of America (HOSA), is a national career and technical student organization endorsed by the U.S. Department of Education and the Health Science Technology Education Division of ACTE.
 Students compete regionally in various events during Jan/Feb.
 In addition, HOSA is implemented into the curriculum of the Health Science courses in Middle School, High School and in Post-Secondary education.